 How To Prepare:

 Once your parents hit their mid-fifties would be an ideal time to start conversations about long-term care.
 These could even start as light-hearted chats at this time.
 Being from the tail of the boomer generation, I often joke around with my kids that they can adopt me in my old age.
 Actually, I wouldn’t mind that in my case, but I can’t predict what my family “dynamics” will be like in twenty or thirty years.
 Even though my parents took care of my grandparents in our home, times have changed, and people are continuing their careers later in life, well past their fifties, and giving up careers and income to take care of an adult can be a sacrifice.

 Just to provide a rough idea what choices you may encounter, I assembled a table below.
 As you can see, it can be quite overwhelming.
 You could be tempted to throw your arms up and just “cross that bridge when the time comes”.
 Better yet, you could answer some questions decades ahead to help narrow the choices and plan ahead.
 For example, are you absolutely sure you don’t want your parents living in your home, or just can’t?
 (Incidentally, a new trend is to build “in-law” suites to keep your parents and in-laws more independent than ever.)
 For that matter, could your siblings share in these responsibilities?
 Do your parents have the savings for assisted living?
 On the other hand, do you feel they could qualify for Medicaid?
 Are your parents already in poor health, though relatively young?
 Would long-term care insurance be affordable at this point?
 Would your parents really prefer keeping their home?
 Could you make some home adjustments to make it safer for them?
-Is remote care a possibility?
+Is in home care a possibility?